Recoverable Robust Optimization with Commitment: Robust Matroid

-Let $S$ be a maximum weight basis of $\mathcal{M}$ and let $S^*$ be an optimal first-stage solution to \robustmatroidbasisshort.
-Furthermore, let $F$ be the set of elements that are deleted by the adversary in the worst-case for the first-stage solution $S$ and let $S'$ be its second-stage solution after the deletion of $F$ and the recourse.
-Additionally, let $S^*_F$ be the second-stage solution for the first-stage solution $S^*$ with interdiction set $F$.
-We will show that $w(S') \geq w(S^*_F)$.
-Since $F$ was the worst-case choice of the adversary for $S$ and $F$ could also be chosen as an interdiction set for $S^*$, we have that then $S$ is also an optimal first-stage solution.
-Hence, it remains to prove $w(S') \geq w(S^*_F)$.
+\begin{restatable}[]{theorem}{matroidbasisopt} Any maximum-weight basis of $\mathcal{M}$ is an optimal first-stage solution for $(k,\ell)$-\robustmatroidbasis\ if $k \leq \ell$.
+Thus, $(k,\ell)$-\robustmatroidbasis is polynomial-time~solvable if $k \leq \ell$. \end{restatable} \begin{proof} Let $S$ be a maximum weight basis of $\mathcal{M}$ and let $S^\star$ be an optimal first-stage solution to \robustmatroidbasisshort.
+Furthermore, let $\F$ be the set of elements that are deleted by the adversary in the worst-case for the first-stage solution $S$ and let $S'$ be its second-stage solution after the deletion of $\F$ and the recourse.
+Thus, $S'$ is a maximum-weight basis in matroid $\mathcal{M} \setminus{F}/(S\setminus{F})$.
+Additionally, let $S^\star_\F$ be the second-stage solution for the first-stage solution $S^\star$ with interdiction set $\F$.
+We will show that $w(S') \geq w(S^\star_\F)$.
+Since $\F$ was the worst-case choice of the adversary for $S$ and $\F$ could also be chosen as an interdiction set for $S^\star$, we have that then $S$ is also an optimal first-stage solution.
+Hence, it remains to prove $w(S') \geq w(S^\star_\F)$.